nelsonjchen/op-replay-clipper/README.md

 Even with the higher CPU requirements, it is not enough to run the tooling at full speed on the CPU.
 Some measures have been done to make clip recording possible.

-* Relevant processes are speedhack'd with `faketime` to run at half speed by default or quarter speed with the `--slow-cpu` flag.
+* Relevant processes are speedhack'd with `faketime` to run at 0.4x by default or 0.2x with the `--slow-cpu` flag.
 * Capture is done in real time but undercranked to simulate full speed.

 ## Usage